GrimReaper3223/PropsClassGenerator/README.md

 - Download the project's .jar and place it in your project's classpath;
 - Call **Generator.init()** to initialize the variable values. **init()** has three parameters:

-> • **Path inPath**: The path of the .properties file (single generation), or of the directory where .properties files exist (multiple inner classes - *generation does not recurse into directories*);
+> • **Path inputPath**: The path of the .properties file (single generation), or of the directory where .properties files exist (multiple inner classes - *generation does not recurse into directories*);

-> • **Path outPath**: The output directory where the class should be created.
+> • **Path outputPath**: The output directory where the class should be created.
 For everything to work correctly, use the src/main/java directory of your project;

 > • **String packageClass**: The name of the package where you want the class to be generated.
 This package will also be explicitly defined in the class. **Note: '.generated' will be appended to the end of the package name, with 'generated' being a subpackage of the package you provided**;

+> • **boolean isRecursive**: Flag indicating whether the search for .properties files should be recursive in the directories of the given path.
+This has no effect if the path passed is of a file, rather than a directory;

 > There is also an overload of this method that accepts Strings instead of Paths.